bobbycomet/Conky-Studio/README.md

 **Not supported for this kind of overlay:**

-- GNOME (Mutter) — no suitable overlay path
+- GNOME (Mutter), no suitable overlay path.
+This is not a Conky Studio choice or limitation; it is just the state of things with GNOME and Conky.

 **Also note:** some distro packages (e.g., `conky-all` on Ubuntu/Debian) are **X11-only** builds.
 Conky Studio detects your session and warns when the environment will not support the window type you need.